Hamza-Elhaj/Hamza-Elhaj/README.md

 📗 I love reading books on **personal development** and **leadership**.
 My favourite ones are **Who Moved My Cheese?** by _Spencer Johnson_, and **It’s Ok Not To Be Ok** by _Claire Chamberlain_.

-Outside the world of tech, I love speding my free time with family 👨‍👩‍👦‍👦 watching and playing soccer ⚽ practicing chess ♟️ and workout 💪.
+Outside the world of tech, I love spending my free time with family 👨‍👩‍👦‍👦 watching and playing soccer ⚽ practising chess ♟️ and workout 💪.

 <!---
 Hamza-Elhaj/Hamza-Elhaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.